smechaab/CurrencyViewer/README.md

 NOTE: Fiat currencies like JPY doesn't have as many markets as USD on Krakenex.
-Crypto currencies that doesn't cover these markets, with JPY for example, aren't converted yet Only markets with JPY are counted in the total sum values This issue will be fixed with the next commit
+Crypto currencies that doesn't cover these markets, with JPY for example, aren't converted yet Only markets with JPY are counted in the total sum value of JPY total This issue will be fixed with the next commit